Curing

 Cured Meat Color

-The color of cured meat is pink and is due to the reaction between nitrite and myoglobin.
-The color can vary from light pink to light red and depends on the amount of myoglobin a particular meat cut contains and the amount of nitrite the amount of nitrite added and the cooking temperature.
+The color of cured meat is pink due to the reaction between nitrite and myoglobin.
+The color can vary from light pink to light red and depends on the amount of myoglobin a particular meat cut contains, the amount of nitrite added, and the cooking temperature.

 Pork can vary from light pink (loin) to light red (ham).
 Pork belly or jowls have layers of pink meat separated by layers of fat.

-Beef is darker as a cow walk a lot and lives longer.
+Beef is darker as a cow walks a lot and lives longer.

 Game meat is the darkest as wild animals are always on the move.
 Wild boar meat is much darker than that of a domestic pig.